ksayid/confidential-computing-education/containers.md

     * Historically used AUFS, now commonly overlay2.
     * Minimizes duplication across images/containers.

+The storage driver is what provides the union filesystem, which manages the layers of the container and how the writeable layer of the container is accessed.
+In most installations, you won't need to change the default storage driver since a default option will be selected.
+If you are running a Linux kernel that is at least version 4.0 or above, your Docker installation will use the overlay2 storage driver; earlier kernels will install the AUFS storage driver.

 ## Container Runtimes
 * Definition: A piece of software that translates user-facing container specs into actual kernel-level isolation (namespaces, cgroups, seccomp, etc.).
 * Common Approaches:
     * Native Runtimes (e.g., runC): Container shares the host kernel directly.
     * Sandboxed Runtimes (e.g., gVisor): Interposes a kernel “proxy” to implement syscalls, reducing direct host kernel exposure (not all syscalls are supported).
     * Virtualized Runtimes (e.g., Kata Containers): Runs containers inside lightweight VMs (Firecracker, QEMU).
 Highest isolation, some performance overhead.

+Note: the runtime is not included as a part of Kubernetes.
+It's a pluggable module that needs to be supplied by you/a vendor to create a functioning cluster.

 ## Container Isolation
 * Host vs. Container: Namespaces, cgroups, seccomp, and LSMs keep containers isolated from the host’s system resources and files.